Sepiolite: Location

-Most of the sepiolite of commerce is obtained chiefly from the plain of Eskişehir in Turkey, between Istanbul and Ankara.
+From the perspective of its use as an absorbent, the main producing country is Spain.
+The Spanish deposits represent about half of the world's reserves of this mineral.
+The most important deposits, currently being exploited, are located in the provinces of Madrid, Toledo, and Zaragoza provinces.
+The best-known deposits of the material used in the manufacture of pipes and decorative objects (meerschaum) is obtained chiefly from the plain of Eskişehir in Turkey, between Istanbul and Ankara.
 It occurs there in irregular nodular masses, in alluvial deposits, which are extensively worked for its extraction.
 It is said that in this district, there are 4000 shafts leading to horizontal galleries for extraction of the sepiolite.
 The principal workings are at Sepetçi Ocağı and Kemikçi Ocağı, about 20 miles southeast of Eskişehir.
 The mineral is associated with magnesite (magnesium carbonate), the primitive source of both minerals being a serpentine.

 Sepiolite is also found, though less abundantly, in Greece, as at Thebes, and in the islands of Euboea and Samos.
 It occurs also in serpentine at Hrubschitz near Kromau in Moravia.
-Additionally, sepiolite is found to a limited extent at certain localities in France and Spain, and is known in Morocco.
-In the United States, it occurs in serpentine in Pennsylvania (as at Nottingham, Chester County) and in South Carolina and Utah.
+Additionally, sepiolite is found to a limited extent at certain localities in France, and is known in Morocco.
+In the United States, it occurs in serpentine in Pennsylvania, South Carolina and Utah.
 In Somalia it is mined in the El Buur district.

 Sepiolite occurs as a secondary mineral associated with serpentine.
 It can occur as a precipitate in arid environments.
 It may be associated with dolomite and opal.

 Owing to its fibrous mineral nature, sepiolite veins may contain the hazardous material asbestos; however, this is true of only a very rare form of sepiolite, as the two are formed in very different environments.
 Even where asbestos is not present, sepiolite is often mistaken for it.
 Careful analytical techniques such as X-ray diffraction (XRD) are able to easily distinguish the two.

 Carved Turkish meerschaum products traditionally were made in manufacturing centers such as Vienna.
 Since the 1970s, though, Turkey has banned the exportation of meerschaum nodules, trying to set up a local meerschaum industry.
 The once famous manufacturers have therefore disappeared and European pipe producers turned to other sources for their pipes.

 In the African Great Lakes region, large deposits of meerschaum were found in Tanganyika.
 The main deposit comes from the Amboseli basin surrounding the Lake Amboseli.
 Tanganyika Meerschaum is normally stained in shades of brown, black and yellow, and is considered to be somewhat inferior to Meerschaum from Turkey.
 The raw material was primarily mined by the Tanganyika Meerschaum Corporation and uncounted pipemakers throughout the world were supplied with Amboseli Meerschaum.